julien-deramond/talks/storybook-paris-3/slides.md

 <div class="max-w-96">

-<span text-pink italic v-mark.pink.underline.delay500="0">However</span>, automated migrations tools:
+<span class="text-pink font-hand text-3xl">However,</span> automated migrations tools:
 - are not always perfect,
 - can be costly to create, and maintain,
 - and are hard to craft.